How To Buy Real Estate With Land Trusts

-A land trust in real estate is a revocable grantor trust that allows private landowners to transfer title to a trustee, as a means of maintaining anonymity.
+A land trust in real estate is a revocable grantor trust that allows private landowners to transfer a title to a trustee, as a means of maintaining anonymity.
 The owner instructs the appointed trustee in all manners concerning the property, as outlined in the land trust agreement.

 - Reasons to purchase real estate with a land trust

 - Financing options: Can land trusts obtain a mortgage?

 - Tips on how to name your trust property

 - Setting up your trust with an LLC as beneficiary

 - Consulting and hiring legal counsel to achieve maximum benefits

 - How Does a Land Trust Work and Who Are the Parties Involved?

 There are only three parties involved in a land trust.
 The parties include the grantor/settlor, the trustee, and the beneficiary.
 The grantor, or settlor, is the creator of the trust and the one who transfers the assets into the trust.
 Then there is the trustee, the person who manages the trust and who holds title to the trust property.
 The trustee has specific instructions and duties that are assigned to them by the beneficiary, such as, collecting rent payments, paying expenses, and handling tenant questions and concerns.
 Lastly, there is the beneficiary who usually is the same person as the grantor.
 The beneficiary possesses actual ownership of the property, holds equitable title, and receives the benefits of the assets.
 Additionally, the beneficiary has the power to fire the trustee and appoint a successor trustee at any time.